Genusbiz/docs/developers/defining-an-app-model/localization/translator-tool.md

 ### Edit cell
 To edit a cell, either open the edit modal by pressing [**Enter**](#keyboard-actions) on desired cell, or inline edit by pressing [**F2**](#keyboard-actions) on desired cell.
 If text is written directly into a cell, the content will be overwritten, using an inline view.
 Note that if the cell is multilined (contains '\n') **F2** opens the edit modal and does not start inline edit.
 It is not possible to disable multiline-mode if the cell is already multilined without removing all newlines.

+### Edit namespace, key or description for a translation
+To edit the namespace, key or description of a translation, open the modal on the appmodel's **original** language.
+Note that if the namespace or key of a translation has been edited but not saved, the translation and description may not be edited.
+Likewise the namespace and key may not be edited if the translation and description has been edited but not saved.

 ### Display only untranslated rows
 To display untranslated rows, click the **Show non-translated** toggle located in the toolbar.